geonetwork/doc/README.md

 mvn generate-resources -Platest
 ```

-These can be be used together:
+These can be used together:
 ```
 mvn package -Platest
 ```